originik/wordle-winner/README.md

 two.
 It should answer any questions you may have.

 Assumptions:
-* This is using Locale.US for date calculation.
-You can modify this app to use a different locale, or even to support any locale.
-I just didn't need that functionality for my use case.
+* This is using Sunday as the start of the week, and Saturday as the end of the week.
+You can modify this according to your needs.
+* This script is set up to run only on Sundays.
+The date range will be incorrect if you run it on a different day.
 * If you post your Wordle score while in a different timezone from your usual one, it could break this script.
 * If someone posts more than 7 Wordle scores in a week, they will be disqualified
 * If someone posts fewer than 7 Wordle scores in a week, they will receive